 A Brief History

 Since 1964 Derivan has been committed to providing the arts community with the world's finest-quality artist acrylic colours and mediums.
-The founders of the company had a vision "to make available to artists worldwide a premium paint, whilst remaining environmentally and socially responsible".
+The founders of the company had a vision "to make available to artists worldwide a premium paint while remaining environmentally and socially responsible".
 This was to be achieved while still maintaining the quality and personal touch that only a family company can provide.
 We have succeeded in just that, and Derivan has consequently grown from a tiny affair (operating out of stables in Sydney's inner city) to the multinational operation that it is today.
-With manufacturing sites spanning 3 continents, we have not lost sight of the fact that at the end of the day, we are here to provide the finest products that can be made, guided by the requirements of our customers.
-This is our promise to you, the artist, and is realised in our Matisse range of premium acrylics and mediums, all made to the highest standards to ensure not only the most brilliant and pure results, but a safety in the knowledge that your work will not crack, fade, or change over time in any way.
+Our vision is - we are here to provide the finest products that can be made, guided by the requirements of our customers.
+This is our promise to you, the artist, and is realised in our ranges of premium acrylics and mediums, all made to the highest standards to ensure not only the most brilliant and pure results.

 In the Derivan range of school products, we produced a world-first in the 1960s - "student grade acrylic" - then successfully introduced completely non-toxic screen inks and block inks where previously inks containing toxic solvents were the only choice.